eshambr/Corpay---Cross-Sell-Strategy-Enhancement-and-Model-Building/README.md

 3. **Periodic Model Updates:** Integrate new data for continuous improvement.

 ## Conclusion
-FleetCor's adoption of advanced analytics positions it as a leader in leveraging data science for strategic decisions.
+Corpay's adoption of advanced analytics positions it as a leader in leveraging data science for strategic decisions.
 The models developed not only optimize profitability but also enhance risk management, paving the way for sustained competitive advantage.

 ---